travetto/travetto/module/auth-rest/README.md

 }
 ```

 `@Authenticated` and `@Unauthenticated` will simply enforce whether or not a user is logged in and throw the appropriate error messages as needed.
-Additionally, `AuthContext` is accessible via `@Context` directly, without wiring in a request object.
+Additionally, `AuthContext` is accessible via `@Context` directly, without wiring in a request object, but is also accessible on the request object as `request.auth`.

 **Code: Showing standard user operations as routes**
 ```typescript